-Sheesham wood comes from Indian Rosewood or Dalbergia Sisso, which is a deciduous tree, better known in the Indian subcontinent as Sheesham.
-It is grown all over the sub-Himalayan region, ranging from the River Indus to Assam, especially in Punjab, Uttar Pradesh, West Bengal and Assam.
-In these parts, it carries various names, such as Sheesham, Shishan, Shisham, Sissoo or Sisu.
-The tree is also found in many parts of India, especially in the Punjab, Uttar Pradesh, West Bengal and Assam.
+Sheesham wood is also known as Indian Rosewood or Dalbergia Sisso, a deciduous tree, called Sheesham in the Indian subcontinent.
+It is grown across the length and breadth of the sub-Himalayan region, extending from Assam in the east to River Indus.
+These forests go all the way across Punjab, Uttar Pradesh, West Bengal and Assam.
+Here, it is known by various names, like Sheesham, Shishan, Shisham, Sissoo or Sisu.

 It is the state tree of the Indian state of Punjab where this wood ranks No. 2 after teak in size of cultivation.
 It has various applications apart from supplying timber, such as being planted on roadsides and on tea plantations for shade and along canals.

 This tree usually grows along riverbanks below an elevation of 900 meters but can go up to 1,300 m.
 It grows best in temperatures ranging from 10°C to 40°C. It can withstand an average yearly rainfall of a maximum of 2,000 mm and droughts not exceeding three to four months.
 Sheesham grows best in pure sand and gravel and rich soil of riverbanks and can also flourish in slightly salty soils.

 Features: Sheesham wood ranges from being golden brown to a dark brown or chestnut color with darker streaks that give this wood a rich and lustrous appearance.
 The wood is sturdy and tough with a straight grain, though it could also be found to be interlocked.
 Its texture ranges from medium to coarse with a natural luster.

 - It has an innate resistance to decay and is popular for woodcarving and for engraving goods in India.